Krylov Complexity in early universe: Krylov complexity with open-system methodology

-where $\mu_1$, $\mu_2$ and $\beta$ are determined by various models and $\mu_2$ plays a role of dissipative coefficient as shown in Ref. \cite{Li:2024kfm}.
+where $\mu_1$, $\mu_2$, $\beta$ are determined by various models and $\mu_2$ plays a role of dissipative coefficient as shown in Ref. \cite{Li:2024kfm}.
 In our work, one can explicitly find $\beta=1$ and combine Eqs. \eqref{eq cn}, \eqref{eq bn}, and \eqref{eq bn and cn}, we find that the parameters $\mu_{1}$ and $\mu_{2}$ have the following forms,

-It should be noticed that $\mu_2$ is mainly determined by $k$ in inflation due to the slow-roll conditions.
-Once entering RD and MD (taking the contribution of the effective mass into account), we could see that it will be smaller than unity since the effective mass of these three types potentials is much more tiny compared with momentum $k$.
-First, we discuss the Lanczos coefficient $b_n$.
-Fig. \ref{fig: op s bn} clearly indicates the three distinctive potentials of $b_n$ in inflation, RD and MD, in which the parameters of $k$, $H_0$ are set to be the same with the previous plots.
-As \cite{Bhattacharya:2022gbz} confirmed, the Lyapunov index is equavillent to $b_n$ whose relation is $\lambda=2\alpha$ with $b_n=\alpha n +\delta$ ($\delta=0$ in our case), where it is explicitly showing that $\lambda=2\alpha$, namely $\lambda=b_n$ with $n=2$ which will be shown in Fig. \ref{fig: op s bn}.
-The physical meaning of $\lambda$ represents the chaotic feature of dynamical system.
-Consequently, $b_n$ in our case also manifest the chaotic feature for the early universe.
+It should be noted that during inflation, the parameter \(\mu_2\) is primarily determined by the wavenumber \(k\) due to the slow-roll conditions.
+Upon entering the RD and MD eras, which is taking into account the effective mass, we observe that \(\mu_2\) becomes smaller than unity, because the effective mass associated with these three types of potentials is much smaller than the momentum \(k\).

+We first discuss the Lanczos coefficient \(b_n\).
+Figure~\ref{fig: op s bn} clearly illustrates the three distinct behaviors of \(b_n\) during inflation, RD, and MD, where the parameters \(k\) and \(H_0\) are set to the same values as in the previous plots.
+As established in Ref.~\cite{Bhattacharya:2022gbz}, the Lyapunov exponent \(\lambda\) is related to \(b_n\) by \(\lambda = 2\alpha\), given the linear form \(b_n = \alpha n + \delta\) (with \(\delta = 0\) in our case).
+This explicitly shows that \(\lambda = 2\alpha\), or equivalently \(\lambda = b_n\) for \(n = 2\), as will be demonstrated in Figure~\ref{fig: op s bn}.
+Physically, \(\lambda\) characterizes the chaotic nature of the dynamical system.
+Consequently, in our framework, \(b_n\) also reflects the chaotic behavior of the early universe.

+Figure \ref{fig: op s bn} illustrates the evolution of the coefficient \( b_n \) during inflation, RD, and MD.
+Based on the analysis of \( b_n \), the degree of chaos increases due to the exponential expansion of the background spacetime.
+As the energy scale decreases, \( b_n \) decreases correspondingly with the temperature.
+During MD, particles are produced via the preheating mechanism known as parametric resonance, leading to an increase in \( b_n \).